cvat-ai/cvat/site/content/en/docs/manual/advanced/delete_frame.md

 1. Then you will be able to navigate through deleted frames.
    But annotation tools will be unavailable.
 Deleted frames differ in the corresponding overlay.

+1. There are view ways to navigate through deleted frames without enabling this option:
+   - Go to the frame via direct navigation methods: navigation slider or frame input field,
+   - Go to the frame via direct link.

+1. Navigation with step will not count deleted frames.

 # Restore deleted frame